yining043/cuopt/README.md

 NVIDIA® cuOpt™ is a GPU-accelerated optimization engine that excels in mixed integer linear programming (MILP), linear programming (LP), and vehicle routing problems (VRP).
 It enables near real-time solutions for large-scale challenges with millions of variables and constraints, offering easy integration into existing solvers and seamless deployment across hybrid and multi-cloud environments.

-Core engine is written in C++ which is wrapped into C API, Python API and Server API.
+The core engine is written in C++ and wrapped with a C API, Python API and Server API.

 For the latest stable version ensure you are on the `main` branch.